10 common invoicing mistakes that delay payment

 6. Getting the amount wrong

 Always check that you have got your numbers right.
-Any mistakes no matter how big or small could lead to disputes and delays in payment.
+Any mistakes, no matter how big or small, could lead to disputes and delays in payment.
 Even something as simple as accidentally using the wrong currency mark could result in a company failing to pay.

 7. Adding on undiscussed fees

 Similarly, do not be tempted to add on undiscussed fees.
-Customers do not like surprises and added fees are likely to anger your customer and could lead them to refusing to pay the outstanding balance.
+Customers do not like surprises and added fees are likely to anger your customer and could lead them to refuse to pay the outstanding balance.
 If you need to bill for more than originally discussed speak to the customer first.
 Do not just assume they will be happy with any extra fees you wish to charge.

 8. Not proofreading